ImmutableOctet/sonicgba/README.md

     Most details aren't required here, as long as the code works.
 At the end of the day, it's a formatting choice.

     * Resource paths and similar details will not be changed until the initial structural work is done.

+    * Constant and global variables may use type inference, although this is sometimes not preferable.
+    Local variables follow similar rules.
+Although, they're more likely to be declared with exact types due to the nature of the original code.